 Doctors don't fully understand why certain people get hypersensitivity pneumonitis, but your chances of coming down with it are higher if you work in certain kinds of jobs, such as a farmer, pet store worker, or construction worker.
-Some types of the disease have informal names that refer to the type of substance that brings on symptoms, such as famer's lung or bird fancier's lung.
+Some types of the disease have informal names that refer to the type of substance that brings on symptoms, such as farmer's lung or bird fancier's lung.

-If you have this condition, your doctor will recommend that you to stay away from the substance that's causing problems and take immune-suppressing drugs like corticosteroids.
+If you have this condition, your doctor will recommend that you stay away from the substance that's causing problems and take immune-suppressing drugs like corticosteroids.

 Rates of lung cancer are especially high for workers who breathe in asbestos fibers and even higher in those who also smoke cigarettes.
 Always wear gloves and masks at work that shield you from toxic chemicals.